Learnosity/learnosity-sdk-python/README.md

 Let's take a look at a simple example of the SDK in action.
 In this example, we'll load an assessment into the browser.

 ### **Start up your web server and view the standalone assessment example**
-To start up your Python web server, first find the following folder location under the SDK.
-Change directory ('cd') to this location on the command line.
+To start up your Python web server, run the following command:

-If installed under Pypi, and your Python version is 3.9 (for example), you should navigate to this location:

-    .../usr/local/lib/python3.9/site-packages/learnosity_sdk/docs/quickstart/assessment/

-If downloaded via another method, navigate to this location:

-    .../learnosity-sdk-python/docs/quickstart/assessment/

-To start, run this command from that folder:

-    python3 standalone-assessment.py
+    learnosity-sdk-assessment-quickstart

+Note: this will run the code in [standalone_assessment.py](docs/quickstart/assessment/standalone_assessment.py).

-From this point on, we'll assume that your web server is available at this local address (it will report the port being used when you launch it, by default it's port 8000):
+From this point on, we'll assume that your web server is available at this local address (it will report the port being used when you launch it, by default it's port 8000).

 http://localhost:8000/

-The page will load.
+Open this page with your web browser.
 This is a basic example of an assessment loaded into a web page with Learnosity's assessment player.
 You can interact with this demo assessment to try out the various Question types.

 <img width="50%" height="50%" src="docs/images/image-quickstart-examples-assessment.png">

 [(Back to top)](#table-of-contents)

 ### **How it works**
 Let's walk through the code for this standalone assessment example.
-The source file is included under the quickstart folder, in this location:
+The source file is included under the quickstart folder: [standalone_assessment.py](docs/quickstart/assessment/standalone_assessment.py).

-    /learnosity-sdk-python/docs/quickstart/assessment/standalone-assessment.py

 The first section of code is Python and is executed server-side.
 It constructs a set of configuration options for Items API, and securely signs them using the consumer key.
 The second section is HTML and JavaScript and is executed client-side, once the page is loaded in the browser.
 It renders and runs the assessment functionality.